bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ### Aims

-For the purpose of this post, we will use *costs* to describe negative results that are certain to occur if segwit is deployed and activated, and *risks* to describe negative impacts that may not eventuate, or changes that are only subjectively negative -- that is a reasonable person may not consider them to be negative.
+For the purpose of this post, we will use *costs* to describe negative results that are certain to occur if segwit is deployed and activated, and *risks* to describe negative impacts that may not happen, or changes that not everyone may consider negative.

-When analysing risks, we consider steps undertaken to *avoid* the risk (that is, to minimise the chance of it occuring), and steps undertaken to *mitigate* the risk (that is, if it does occur, how the negative impact can be minimised).
+When analysing risks, we consider steps undertaken to *avoid* the risk (that is, to minimise the chance of it occurring), and steps undertaken to *mitigate* the risk (that is, if it does occur, how the negative impact can be minimised).

 This post does not attempt to produce a conclusion as to whether the benefits outweigh the costs or whether segwit should be deployed or activated, but rather to assist by providing background information to assist stakeholders in making informed decisions.